cocos/cocos-docs/en/advanced-topics/jsb-sebind.md

 There are 4 constructor patterns declared here, with 0,1,2,3 parameters.
 Each template parameter corresponds to the constructor's parameter type.
 When calling `new User(...)` will trigger the corresponding C++ constructor depending on the number of arguments

-> If you don't declare any `constructor`, `sebind:class_` will use the default unreferenced constructor.
+> If you don't declare any `constructor`, `sebind:class_` will use the default parameterless constructor.

-We can also define normal functions as constructors, for example:
+We can also define common functions as constructors, for example:

 ```c++
 User *createUser(int credit) {